 The preparation of financial statements in conformity with Canadian accounting standards for not-for-profit organizations requires management to make estimates and assumptions that affects the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenue and expenses during the period.
-Significant items subject to such estimates and assumptions include the valuation of pledges receivable and investments.
+Significant items subject to such estimates and assumptions include the valuation of investments and pledges receivable.
 Actual results could differ from those estimates.